XzskySheng/XzskySheng/README.md

 - 👀 I’m interested in cyber security and machine learning.
 - 🌱 I’m currently learning kali linux and pytorch.
 - 💞️ I’m looking to collaborate on red team penetration testing.
-- 📫 How to reach me twitter@shengsky2.
+- 📫 How to reach me on twitter@shengsky2.

 <!---
 XzskySheng/XzskySheng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.